vladikk/vladikk.github.com/source/_posts/2016-01-22-tdd-what-went-wrong.markdown

 * How can you evaluate the design quality?
 Sorry, no shortcuts here — it is all about the context.
 A well-thought-out solution for one project, is an over-engineering for another.
 And an over-engineering at one domain, is a negligence for a more complicated one.

 Therefore, even if the implementation is testable, it can still miss by a mile its problem and business domain.
-Tests can be written ahead of the implementation, but all software development endeavors should be kicked off by design with the business domain in mind.
+Consequently, the missing "D" in TDD is the business/problem "Domain".
+That's why I believe that [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design)(DDD) is a prerequisite to Test Driven Development.
+The DDD methodology doesn't apply to complex domain models only - on the contrary, it defines a set of guidelines for choosing the best tool for the job, according to the problem domain.
+But that's a topic for a whole other post.

+## TDD 2.0
+TDD was "rediscovered" by Kent Beck over a decade ago.
+Maybe it's about time for TDD to be rediscovered again.
+In addition to Unit Tests, the new specification will relate to other automated test types, that weren't available back then.
+And of course, instead of working against, it should closely cooperate with the business domain.